-4. People in business

-4.1 Hu man needs and rewards 4.1.1 Role of work in satisfying Explain the role of work in satisfying human needs human needs • Understand the concept of human needs such as physiological and social needs Understand how work can help satisfy such needs 4.1.2 Methods of financial Identify the different methods of financial reward rewards • Explain the different payment systems such as time rates, piece rates, bonus payments, performance rates and profit sharing • Evaluate the merits of different systems in given situations 4.1.3 Non-financial rewards Understand the significance of different methods • Show understanding of non financial methods such as fringe benefits • Understand when benefits such as discounts on products, free accommodation, use of company car might be used 4.1.4 Management styles and Explain the concept of motivation motivation methods Understand what is meant by motivation • Explain why employee motivation is important to a business Understand how motivation can be influenced • Knowledge of factors that influence motivation such as job satisfaction, job rotation and job enrichment Appreciate the role of management in motivating employees Understanding of the importance of the role of management in motivating employees Explain the different styles of management • Knowledge and understanding of management styles such as autocratic, democratic and laissez-faire Have an awareness of their appropriateness in different situations Recommend and justify an appropriate management style in a given situation
+4. People in business 4.1 Human needs and rewards 4.1.1 Role of work in Explain the role of work in satisfying human needs 4.1 Hui man needs and rewards 4.1.1 Role of work in satisfying human needs Explain the role of work in satisfying human needs Understand the concept of human needs such as physiological and social needs Understand how work can help satisfy such needs 4.1.2 Methods of financial rewards Identify the different methods of financial reward Explain the different payment systems such as time rates, piece rates, bonus payments, performance rates and profit sharing Evaluate the merits of different systems in given situations 4.1.3 Non-financial rewards Understand the significance of different methods Show understanding of non financial methods such as fringe benefits Understand when benefits such as discounts on products, free accommodation, use of company car might be used 4.1.4 Management styles and motivation methods Explain the concept of motivation Understand what is meant by motivation Explain why employee motivation is important to a business Understand how motivation can be influenced Knowledge of factors that influence motivation such as job satisfaction, job rotation and job enrichment Appreciate the role of management in motivating employees Understanding of the importance of the role of management in motivating employees Explain the different styles of management Knowledge and understanding of management styles such as autocratic, democratic and laissez-faire Have an awareness of their appropriateness in different situations Recommend and justify an appropriate management style in a given situation abaCambridge aridia

-4.2 Manpower 4.2.1 Stages of recruitment and Explain the methods of recruiting and selecting employees selection Understand the difference between internal and external recruitment Understand the main stages in recruitment and selection of employees Understand the importance of job descriptions, job specifications and job advertisements Draw up a job description Draw up a job specification Chose suitable ways of advertising a vacancy 4.2.2 Training methods Identify and explain different training methods (internal and external) Analyse and evaluate on the job and off the job training Awareness of the need to train and develop staff • Analyse and evaluate the relevance of training [including induction training] to both management and employees 4.2.3 Dismissal and redundancy Explain the difference between dismissal and redundancy Use examples to demonstrate the difference Appreciate why the manpower of a business may need to be reduced Understand the circumstances when downsizing manpower occurs e.g. automation, closure of a factory
+4.2 Mar npower 4.2.1 Stages of recruitment and selection Explain the methods of recruiting and selecting employees Understand the difference between internal and external recruitment Understand the main stages in recruitment and selection of employees Understand the importance of job descriptions, job specifications and job advertisements Draw up a job description Draw up a job specification Chose suitable ways of advertising a vacancy 4.2.2 Training methods Identify and explain different training methods (internal and external) Analyse and evaluate on the job and off the job training Awareness of the need to train and develop staff Analyse and evaluate the relevance of training [including induction training] to both management and employees 4.2.3 Dismissal and redundancy Explain the difference between dismissal and redundancy Use examples to demonstrate the difference Appreciate why the manpower of a business may need to be reduced Understand the circumstances when downsizing manpower occurs e.g. automation, closure of a factory

-5. Regi 5.
-Regulating and controlling business activity 5.1 Rea 5.1 Reasons for regulations 5.1.1 Impact of business decisions on people, the economy and the environment Explain why intervention in business activity is required so that social and economic objectives of the state can be better achieved • Give examples of intervention both to support and control the impact of business activity on people, the economy and the environment Use the examples to show how outcomes differ [following intervention] and are more in line with the objectives of the state e.g. to create employment, minimise resource depletion Show an awareness of how business decisions have an impact on others (society, environment and people) Use examples to show how business decisions create externalities Show an awareness of the main methods of government intervention • Show awareness of the main methods of intervention such as legislation Show awareness of the influence of other agencies such as trade unions and pressure groups Knowledge of specific legislation or specific pressure groups is NOT required 5.2 Infl uences on business activity 5.2.1 Location decisions Show awareness of how the government can influence such factors Understanding of the effects of measures such as government grants, subsidies and planning regulations Use examples with reference to own national economyKnowledge of specific measures NOT required
+5. Regulating and controlling business activity

+5.1 Reasons for regulations

+5.1.1 Impact of business decisions on people, the economy and the environment

+Explain why intervention in business activity is required so that social and economic objectives of the state can be better achieved

+- Give examples of intervention both to support and control the impact of business activity on people, the economy and the environment - Use the examples to show how outcomes differ [following intervention] and are more in line with the objectives of the state e.g. to create employment, minimise resource depletion

+Show an awareness of how business decisions have an impact on others (society, environment and people)

+Use examples to show how business decisions create externalities

+Show an awareness of the main methods of government intervention

+- Show awareness of the main methods of intervention such as legislation - Show awareness of the influence of other agencies such as trade unions and pressure groups - Knowledge of specific legislation or specific pressure groups is NOT required

+5.2 Influences on business activity